poppy-project/poppy-docs/en/getting-started/connect.md

 Poppy creatures come with an embedded board which job is to control motors and access the sensors.
 This computer can be access through a web interface which makes it easy to control the robot from your own computer or a tablet without having to locally install anything specific.

 There are two ways to setup the board for your Poppy:
-* [**the easy way**]((#easy-way-use-the-poppy-sd-card): use a pre-made ISO image of the Poppy operating system and write it to an the SD-card
+* **[the easy way](#easy-way-use-the-poppy-sd-card)**: use a pre-made ISO image of the Poppy operating system and write it to an the SD-card
-* [**the hard way for advanced users**](diy-install-everything-from-scratch): install everything from scratch
+* **[the hard way for advanced users](diy-install-everything-from-scratch)**: install everything from scratch

 *Note: If you are using a simulated robot, you  must install the software locally.
-Thus, you can not use a pre made SD-card.
+Thus, you can not use a pre-made SD-card.
 You will have to follow steps from the advanced way adapted to your configuration (OS, architecture...).
 The Chapter [TODO USE SIMU](#TODO) will guide you through all the detailed steps.*

 #### Easy way: use the Poppy SD-card